Ailing killer whale declared dead, but feds to keep looking

 "We're watching a population marching toward extinction," said Ken Balcomb of the Center for Whale Research.
 "Unless we do something about salmon recovery, we're just not going to have these whales in the future."

-The whales are in such bad shape that experts prepared last-ditch efforts to save the emaciated 4-year-old known as J50.
-A sharpshooting veterinarian fired an antibiotic-filled dart into her, crews dropped live salmon in front of her to try to get her to eat, and scientists even mulled capturing her so they could treat her for parasitic worms.
+The whales are in such bad shape that experts prepared last-ditch efforts to save the emaciated nearly 4-year-old known as J50.
+A sharpshooting veterinarian fired an antibiotic-filled dart into her, crews dropped live salmon in front of her to try to get her to eat, and scientists even mulled capturing her so they could diagnose and treat her.

 J50 has not been seen since last Friday.
 As teams scrambled to find her Thursday, she failed to appear with her pod once again, despite favorable sighting conditions.
 Balcomb, who tracks the whales for the U.S. government, declared her dead late Thursday afternoon.

 Michael Milstein, a spokesman for NOAA Fisheries, said the agency gives great weight to Balcomb's assessment of the whales, given his long experience monitoring them.
-But, he said, because the U.S. and Canadian governments have so many resources devoted to finding her, they planned to continue searching on Friday.
+But, he said the U.S. and Canadian governments plan to continue searching Friday on the chance she's still alive.

 "We want to make the most of it to make sure that if J50 is there, we haven't missed her," Milstein said.
 "We haven't given up hope."